phpable/struct/README.md

 ## Features
 The most of existing realizations in this area based on the dynamical fields definition directly during the runtime.
-Unfortunately, it makes structures unusable so far as negates the type hinting ability.
+Unfortunately, it negates the type-hinting feature and makes structures completely unusable.
 Using object properties as a way to emulate the behavior of structure fields is also inapplicable because php has none obvious way to detect visibility of an object property.
 Also, It tends to cause additional problems and makes code hard to maintain.

 The mission of this library is to provide another one realization of the structures behavior emulation but make it free of known disadvantages.